AdaCore/gnatcoverage/testsuite/Qualif/Common/GprFacilities/GnatcovSwitches/req.rst

-Requirements regarding gnatcov command switches in project files
+Requirements for gnatcov command switches in project files
 ================================================================

 %REQ_ID%